Hammerling-Research-Group/placement/README.md

 [![Pylint](https://github.com/Hammerling-Research-Group/placement/actions/workflows/pylint.yml/badge.svg)](https://github.com/Hammerling-Research-Group/placement/actions/workflows/pylint.yml)
 [![Spell Check](https://github.com/Hammerling-Research-Group/placement/actions/workflows/spellcheck.yml/badge.svg)](https://github.com/Hammerling-Research-Group/placement/actions/workflows/spellcheck.yml)

+## Optimal Sensor Placement

+We have developed an intelligent and adaptable system designed to optimize the placement of continuous monitoring sensors on oil and gas sites for methane emissions detection.
+Further, our approach addresses a larger problem scale compared to previous studies and can be customized for various sensor placement objectives.

 ## Installation & Usage

 Though the current code is still in draft (*pre-pypi submission*) form, users are still welcome to engage with it.